Information

 "Well, thank you, then.
 We are in fact looking for the ghost to see if there's something we could do about it," Elfric nodded.
 "Then this is the path we will continue down after all.
 We are quite capable as fighters, so you need not worry about us."

-"Ahhh, a band of merry troopers, how delightful!
-Normally the travelers through here are scared out of their wit's ends.
+"Ahhh, a band of merry troopers, how delightful!" the Irion clapped his clawed hands together.
+"Normally the travelers through here are scared out of their wit's ends.
 It is rare to see such brave warriors in this day and age.
 Well then! i wish you safety and luck, but I believe you will be fine.
 Ta-ta~" the great Irion yawned, before closing his eyes to take a nap.
-The guild stared at him birefly, a feeling of unease over them all, but they carry on down the path looking for the ghost.
+The guild stared at him briefly, a feeling of unease over them all, but still, they carried on down the left path as agreed upon.

 "Well, well, well!
-Fancy meeting you all again? did you find the ghost?" the dark Irion from before stepped out from the shadows, beaming proudly.
+Fancy meeting you all again!
+Did you find the ghost?" the dark Irion from before stepped out from the shadows, beaming proudly.
 "Ahh it would seem you did.
 Very admirable effort," he walked over to the remains to examine them.
 Valtam and Sven looked ready to kill again.

 "You son of a bitch, you sent us down the wrong path, and wasted our time," Sven bit out.
 He moved forward ready to strike the bird down, but Val stopped him with his hoof.
 But the look on the ram's face was clearly just as murderous.

 "I would beg to differ.
-The Dungarde only appears at dusk.
-You would have wasted your time regardless. anyways i must thank you.
+The Dungarde only appears at night.
+You would have wasted your time regardless.
+Anyways, I must thank you.
 This beast was annoying to listen to every night, moaning and groaning about.
 And I now have another glorious skull for my collection," the griffin completely ignored the two intent on slaying him, as he picked up the skull remains and played with it in his palm.
 He looked back to the group as he held the skull in his palm, using his clawed fingers to move the jaw up and down, as if the skull were talking.

 "You were fucking with us this whole time.
 All that talk about feeling awful should anything happen, you clearly didn't care about the people who were murdered out here any time they met up with the Dungarde!"
 Val spat angrily.
 Sven was slightly taken aback by his lieutenant swearing.